Apteco/py-apteco/docs/source/tutorials/tutorial_06.rst

 Joining across different tables
 ================================

-The earlier two examples joined a pair of clauses from the *same* table, but you can also combine clauses from *different* tables:
+The previous examples joined a pair of clauses from the *same* table, but you can also combine clauses from *different* tables:

 .. code-block:: python